open-telemetry/opentelemetry-python-contrib/CONTRIBUTING.md

 - Follow semantic conventions
   - The instrumentation should follow the semantic conventions defined [here](https://github.com/open-telemetry/semantic-conventions/tree/main/docs).
   - To ensure consistency, we encourage contributions that align with the stable semantic conventions.
 This approach helps us avoid potential confusion and reduces the need to support multiple outdated versions of semantic conventions.
 However, we are still open to considering exceptional cases where changes are well justified.
-  - Contributions related to outdated HTTP semantic conventions will likely be discouraged, as they increase complexity and the potential for misconceptions.
+  - Contributions related to outdated HTTP semantic conventions (conventions prior to becoming [stable](https://github.com/open-telemetry/semantic-conventions/tree/v1.23.0)) will likely be discouraged, as they increase complexity and the potential for misconceptions.
 - Contains a name that is not already claimed in [Pypi](https://pypi.org/).
 Contact a maintainer, bring the issue up in the weekly Python SIG or create a ticket in Pypi if a desired name has already been taken.
 - Extends from [BaseInstrumentor](https://github.com/open-telemetry/opentelemetry-python-contrib/blob/2518a4ac07cb62ad6587dd8f6cbb5f8663a7e179/opentelemetry-instrumentation/src/opentelemetry/instrumentation/instrumentor.py#L35)
 - Supports auto-instrumentation